jasonkenney/Ikezu-ishi/README.md

 ## License

 Ikezu-Ishi is licensed under CC-BY-SA 4.0.
 You are free to copy, redistribute, remix, transform and build upon this material for any purpose, including commercially, under the condition that proper credit is given to Jason Kenney/Serial Prizes.
-You must also distribute your contributions under the same license (CC-BY-SA 4.0) as Block, Dodge, Parry itself.
+You must also distribute your contributions under the same license (CC-BY-SA 4.0) as Ikezu-ishi.

 ## Ikezu-Ishi rules are available at:
 - <a href="https://serialprizes.itch.io/ikezu-ishi" target="_blank">itch.io</a>

 - <a href="https://www.drivethrurpg.com/en/product/507620/ikezu-ishi" target="_blank">DriveThruRPG</a>

-- Physical copies are available through <a href="https://a.co/d/gtLPBEf" target="_blank">Amazon</a>)
+- Physical copies are available through <a href="https://a.co/d/gtLPBEf" target="_blank">Amazon</a>

 ## Also available:
 - <a href="https://serialprizes.itch.io/iia1-defenders-of-koganemura" target="_blank">Defenders of&nbsp;Koganemura</a>&nbsp;-&nbsp;A Seven Samurai Inspired Adventure for Ikezu-ishi.